ashtiv/noteslm/readme.md

 Types of Irony:

+here are some examples of each type of irony:

+1. Situational Irony:\
-1. Situational Irony: The outcome of an action is the opposite of what was expected.
+    Situational irony occurs when the outcome of an action or event is the opposite of what was expected.

+Example: A fire station burns down\
+This is a classic example of situational irony.
+Fire stations are supposed to be places where fires are put out, not where they start.

+2. Dramatic Irony:\
-2. Dramatic Irony: The audience/ readers know something that the characters do not.
+    Dramatic irony occurs when the audience/ readers know something that the characters do not.

+Example: In Romeo and Juliet, the audience knows that Juliet is not really dead, but Romeo does not.\
+This creates tension and suspense in the audience, as they watch Romeo make a tragic mistake based on his misunderstanding of the situation.

+3. Verbal Irony:\
-3. Verbal Irony: Saying something different than what you mean intentionally.
+    Verbal irony occurs when someone says something different than what they mean intentionally.

+Example: "Isn't it just a lovely day?" said on a rainy day.\
+In this example, the speaker is using verbal irony to express that the day is not actually lovely, despite the weather being unpleasant.

+Another example of verbal irony is when someone says "Oh, great" in response to bad news.
+In this case, the speaker is using the phrase sarcastically to express their disappointment or frustration with the situation.

 Function of Irony:\
 The speaker encodes the message with both the literal and intended meaning, and the receiver decodes the message with the intended meaning and humor while ignoring the literal meaning.